measwel/darkroom/README.md

     }
   ],
   "teststrip": {
-    "save_screenshot": true, <-- A screenshot will be saved showing which teststrip you have double clicked and which exposure values have been set for your paper.
+    "save_screenshot": true, <-- Should a screenshot be saved to the program directory, when you double click on the best teststrip?
     "strips": 11, <-- Number of strips on the test photo.
 Choose an odd number.
-    "base_time": 4, <-- The exposure time of the teststrip that will be in the middle.
+    "base_time": 15, <-- The exposure time in seconds of the teststrip that will be in the middle.
     "time_increment": 3, <-- Number of seconds of difference between two consecutive teststrips.
 Applies to (T) Teststrip mode.
-    "f_stop_increment": "1/4" <-- F-Stop fraction of difference between two consecutive teststrips.
+    "f_stop_increment": "1/3" <-- F-Stop difference between two consecutive teststrips.
 Applies to (F) Teststrip mode.
   }
 }
 </pre>